 - Type of business and level of risk

 - Daily operations

 Typically, businesses that face a high level of risk spend more on their professional liability coverage.
 Premiums are lower for low-risk businesses.

 For example, an accounting business will likely pay less for insurance than a building design company.
 From an insurance company’s view, accountants are less likely than architects to make mistakes that lead to lawsuits.

-Based on our data, the median cost of professional liability insurance is $59 per month or about $713 per year.
-Over half of our small business customers spend between $500 and $1,000 per year on their errors and omissions insurance, and 18% spend less than $500.
+Based on our data, the average cost of professional liability insurance is $61 per month.
+Most of our small business customers (71%) spend less than $100 per month on their errors and omissions insurance, and 32% spend less than $50.

 Talk to an insurance agent to see what type of liability policies can protect your business from lawsuits and legal fees.